Sebastianhju/Runeterra-5e/Runes.md

 ### Overheal  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/Overheal.png" Align=left width=7% height=7%>
 Whenever you are healed while on maximum hit points, you instead gain temporary hit points equal to the amount healed.
 If a healing would put you at maximum hit points, you gain temporary hit points equal to the remaining healing.

+Whenever you are at maximum hit points and have temporary hit points you gain 10 feet movement speed.

+update*

 ---
 ### Triumph  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/Triumph.png" Align=left width=7% height=7%>
-Whenever you score a takedown, you gain gold equal to four times the creautres _Challenge Rating_.
+Whenever you score a takedown, you gain gold equal to ten times the creautres _Challenge Rating_.
 In addition you heal yourself equal to 1d4 plus your proficiency bonus.

+Update*

 ---